 To young Mark.
 Always with one hand ocuppied.
-Children of thirty two try to tell me what is a good cigar and what isn’t.
+Children of twenty-eight try to tell me what is a good cigar and what isn’t.
 Me, who never learned to smoke, but always smoked; me, who came into the world asking for a light.
-Me, who when asked by a waitress about the kind of beer I would prefer, sweet, sour, toasted or fruity, always respond: cold.
+Me, who since learning to walk never stumbled.
+Me, who never ran after a bus but always arrived everywhere on time.
+Me, who when asked by a waitress about the kind of beer I would prefer— sweet, sour, toasted, or fruity—always responded: cold.
 Me, who began going out when I was seven.
-Me, that have lived four hundred and fifty six weekends without throwing up once.
-Me, who stole my parent’s condoms right after my last brother was conceived.
-Me, who came from the uterus dancing and when the nurses left the room, lighted a ciggy.
+Me, who has lived four hundred and fifty-six weekends without throwing up once.
+Me, who stole my parents’ condoms right before my last brother was conceived.
+Me, who came from the womb dancing and when the nurses left the room, lit a ciggy. --- Niños de veintiocho años, pretenden enseñarme lo que es un buen habano.
+A mí, que nunca aprendí a fumar, pero siempre fumé; a mí, que vine al mundo pidiendo fuego.
+A mí, que desde que sé caminar jamás tropecé.
+A mí, que jamás c...

 To Dylan Thomas, the bluffer.
 Go drunk into that dark night.
 Rave, rave with your self’s shadow, dance.
 Dance to electric, acid drums.
 Go drunk into that dark night alight by fluorescent wristbands.
 Rave against living, against dawn.
 Lay bare, under a dark sky, what we all are.
 Go to the bathroom stalls, past the raving crowd, break in line and start a fist fight.
 Get drunk and scarred, animal.
 Smile, neon bloodied, at oblivion.
 Rave against all lights unflickering, against all unbroken bones, against those who dance and those who don’t: be an asshole.
 And dance, dance electric seraph, dance, dance to acid drums.